scaserini/hero-game/README.md

 # hero-game

 A puzzle game created making use of Pathfinding Algorithms.

 Collect fire energies, spit fire and kill all the monsters in this puzzle game!

+# Pathfinding Algorithms

+Breath-first Search: used to create the fire animation.

+Dijkstra's Algorithm: the father of pathfinding algorithms - used by monsters to calculate the shortest path to the hero.

+You can find the game here: